-Litigation Attorr ney Add to Job Cart View Cart AT A GLANCE Full time Washington, DC metro a rea Starting salary: \$76, 541 - \$166,500 US citizenship required (or are eligible) dual national US citizens Description Qualifications How to Apply security and interact wi sector.
+Litigation Attorr ney Add to Job Cart View Cart AT A GLANCE S Full time Washington, DC metro area Starting salary: \$76, 541 - \$166,500 US citizenship required are eligible) (dual national US citizens Description Qualifications How to Apply security and interact wi sector.
 ENTERPRISE FUNCT The Office of the Gener and oversight to the bus worldwide.
-OGC is an in to the Director of the Cl SEE OUR WORK IN Click to watch the video LIFE AT CIA In addition to a compret th a wide variety of US Government IDNS AT THE CIA - OFFICE al Counsel (OGC) is part of the bis independent office of the CIA that A. Learn more about the Office of ACTION: OUT ON SOLUTION OUT ON SOLUTION OUT ON SOLUTION OUT ON SOLUTION DEPENDENT OF THE COMPANY DEPENDENT OF THE COMPA ique and challenging issues rela ent agencies, Congress, federal OF THE GENERAL COUNSE CIA's Enterprise Functions, whic ss the Agency at Headquarters a t provides legal advice and guida of General Counsel. courts, and the private the provides governance and in locations nce to the Agency and nities and a dynamic
+OGC is an in to the Director of the Cl SEE OUR WORK IN Click to watch the video LIFE AT CIA In addition to a compret o on a separate page.
+CIA offers exciting career opportu EL ich provides governance and in locations lance to the Agency and

-Description Qualifications How to Apply US citizenship required (DC metro area. dual-national US citizens elig ible).
-All positions require reloc ation to the Washington, Active bar membersh Islands GPA of at least a 3.0 Minimum of three (3) ree from an ABA-accredited ip from any of the 50 states, on a 4-point scale years of substantive civil or o District of Columbia, Puerto Ri co, or the US Virgin • Prior litigation experie IONS: ence in the national security law arena PLETE: .
-The issue of illegal drug use plicants must generally not hav e prior to 12 months ago is care 0 0 Add to Job Cart
+Description Qualifications How to Apply US citizenship required (DC metro area. dual-national US citizens eligi ible).
+All positions require reloc ation to the Washington, Active bar membersh Islands GPA of at least a 3.0 Minimum of three (3) ree from an ABA-accredited ip from any of the 50 states, on a 4-point scale years of substantive civil or c District of Columbia, Puerto Ri co, or the US Virgin • Prior litigation experie IONS: ence in the national security I law arena PLETE: .
+The issue of illegal drug use plicants must generally not hav prior to 12 months ago is care Add to Job Cart